coexis/Text_Analysis_and_Data_Extraction/README.md

-# EDGAR-reports-Text-Analysis
+# Company-reports-Text-Analysis
-Data from EDGAR filling was extracted and text analysis was performed.
+Data  filling was extracted and text analysis was performed.

-In this project, text data extraction and text analytics was performed on EDGAR filling.
+In this project, text data extraction and text analytics was performed on Data filling.
 The analysis was on done on 10k and 10Q filling.
 It was performed using python.

 ## Input

-The input files consist of different filling from EDGAR.
+The input files consist of different filling from Data.
 The format was .txt.
 Total 152 files were processed.

 ## Extraction and Analysis